baktistr/mia_phase1/README.md

 # Project phase1
 FOR CMU 18734/17731 Project Phase1.

+Mention: this is a **group project**.
+To submit the report to Gradescope, each team should only submit one final report and add the rest team memberes into the submission.

 You are given:
  - a finetuned GPT2 model trained on data from [WikiText-103-raw-v1](https://huggingface.co/datasets/Salesforce/wikitext);
  - the test data composed of 1000 member and non-member text data;